 When the poets Ted Hughes and Sylvia Plath first met at a party in Cambridge in 1956 sparks flew - and blood, literally, was drawn.
 Hughes' account of the meeting in his 1988 poem, St. Botolph's, probably contains more astrological images than had been seen together in any poem written for several hundred years.
 But how good was his astrological knowledge?
 In this article each reference is tested against the relevant charts.

 One of the most well known train crashes in the UK occurred in 1975 when a train drove straight into a wall at the end of Moorgate station resulting in the deaths of 43 people.
-Much of the subsequent discussion has focused on whether or not the driver was guilty of a deliberate suicide and mass murder which this article examines in depth.
-It was originally published in 2015 with predictions for the future of Transport for London and is update here with the actual events of 2015-2020.
+Much discussion followed as to whether the driver was guilty of a deliberate suicide and mass murder.
+This article was originally published in 2015 with predictions for the future of Transport for London and is updated here with the actual events of 2015-2020.

 Anyone who was alive in November 1963 will probably know exactly where they were when they heard the news that President John F Kennedy had been assassinated.
 But who did it?
 Lee Harvey Oswald on his own or as part of a conspiracy?
 Or somebody else entirely?
 This article looks at the chart for the moment the shots were fired in order to find a possible answer.